 |You are here: Home » Internships & Externships » Internship Program

 Rood & Riddle Equine Hospital’s veterinary internship program was established in 1986.
-The practice currently offers 8 hospital and 4 ambulatory internshps.
+The practice currently offers 8 hospital and 5 ambulatory internships.
+In addition, Rood & Riddle Equine Hospital in Saratoga offers 2 hospital internships.
 These internships are intended to provide each intern with the foundation to pursue a residency program or enter private practice.

 The hospital interns rotate through the surgery, medicine, and anesthesia services.
 Primary responsibilities will include diagnostics and care of hospital patients, emergency duty, anesthesia, imaging, assisting with lameness exams, and assisting with surgery and medicine procedures.

 The ambulatory interns work primarily with the more senior ambulatory practitioners, but also with the other ambulatory practitioners.
 The interns will assist and observe routine reproductive work, neonatal and foal evaluations, basic lameness exams, radiology, purchase exams and sales work.
 They will also rotate on emergency duty.
-In the off-season (July through December) ambulatory interns will also have some time to spend on hospital rotations.
+Ambulatory interns are encouraged to follow their referral cases to the hospital for workups.

 Internships are salaried positions, with benefits including health insurance, professional liability insurance, 1 week paid vacation, and expenses paid for one approved veterinary conference.
 For specific details on salary, benefits, and additional information, please see our internship program listing posted in Avenues on the American Association of Equine Practitioners website www.aaep.org.